Duck Roast (Tharavu Roast) – Kuttanadan Style

 Clean the Tharavu/ Duck nicely.
 (This may consume much time if the feathers are not properly taken out of the skin).
 Cut the Tharavu into medium big pieces.
 Marinate with salt and little Turmeric powder.
 Slice Onions thinly, crush ginger and garlic.
 Heat coconut oil in a Pressure cooker, add onion, slit green chillies and curry leaves and sauté.
 When limp, add crushed garlic, ginger and sauté.
 Add all the spice powders except Cardamom powder and sauté.
 Add chopped tomatoes and fry for another two minutes.
 Add the Duck pieces and mix well.
 Add enough salt and pressure cook for 5 minutes.
 Once the pressure is down, simmer the gravy after removing excess fat/ oil if any.
 (I always skim the fat, for health reasons, it is better do away with excess fat).
 When the gravy thickens, add the powdered Cardamom powder, mix well and take it off the flame.
 Serve hot.

 - Green chilly should be medium spicy.
 If it is too hot, add less.

 - The spice measure mentioned here is medium spicy, if you want it spicier please increase the Chilly powder.

-- The fat if excess, should be removed after cooking.
+- If there is excess fat, it should be removed after cooking.
 Just remove the top layer of clear fat/ oil from the gravy.

 - Duck should be cooked with skin to add to the taste.

 Please try and let me know if you like it.
+If you like my Duck Roast recipe, please share it with your friends and let me know through comments.
 God Bless!!